Overview

 If you do not enroll in an FSA or HSA during your initial 30-day enrollment period, you may enroll in the fall for the upcoming calendar year or if you have a qualifying life event (see Life Events in the left hand menu for more information).

-NOTE: The administrator for the Flexible Spending Accounts will change from Optum to TASC starting January 1, 2026.
+NOTE: The administrator for the Flexible Spending Accounts changed from Optum to TASC January 1, 2026.
 For additional information and key dates regarding this change, review the FSA & HSA Vendor Change web page.

 Plans